 and growing old is ready to vanish away.

-What the old covenant did repeatedly, Jesus did with one fell swoop.
+What the Old Covenant did repeatedly, Jesus did in one fell swoop.